victorsenema/victorsenema/README.md

 ## About Me

-I am graduating in Computer Science at UFU – Universidade Federal de Uberlândia.
+Graduating Computer Science at UFU – Universidade Federal de Uberlândia.
-I am interested in computer vision and data analysis.
+Interested in computer vision and data analysis.
 Currently, I am working on my capstone project: a Blender extension that assists in the retopology of 3D head models.